logo

 Home / UPSC CSE Posts

-The UPSC Civil Services Examination (UPSC CSE) stands as one of the toughest exams in India, with a success rate of just around 0.2%.
-This means that of every 1000 candidates who appear for the exam, only about 2 get the final selection.
-Despite this cut-throat competition, the exam attracts lakhs of aspirants each year because of the diverse range of prestigious UPSC CSE Posts it offers.
+The UPSC Civil Services Exam is one of the toughest exams in India and has a success rate of about 0.2%.
+This means out of every 1,000 candidates appearing in the exam, only about 2 finally get selected.
+Although the exam is highly competitive, lakhs of aspirants apply for it due to the diverse range of prestigious UPSC CSE Posts it offers.

 The UPSC conducts the Civil Service Examination (CSE) to recruit candidates for 21 types of UPSC Posts.
 The successful candidates are allotted one of these UPSC CSE Posts based on their ranks in the final merit list.
-A broad understanding of the nature, roles, and responsibilities of each service is a must for aspirants to make informed decisions regarding their service preferences.
+It is important for the UPSC aspirants to understand the nature, roles and responsibilities of the services so that they can make informed decisions with respect to the service preferences.

-The 21 types of UPSC Posts filled through the UPSC Civil Services Examination (UPSC CSE) have been categorized into 3 categories.
-These categories and the UPSC CSE Posts coming under them are listed below.
+The UPSC CSE posts can be divided into 3 categories.
+These categories and the UPSC CSE posts are listed below.

 Category-wise List of 21 UPSC CSE Posts